Skip to main content

 The Psychology of Inner Conflict

 When two of your top strengths pull in different directions, your brain feels it as friction.
-You’re not choosing between good and bad — you’re choosing between two valuable versions of yourself.

 You might notice this in your own life: